johnandrea/gedcom-display-format/README.md

 In dot format output, reverse the direction of the parent to child links in order to flip the orientation of the whole graph.

+--thick

+Increase the size of the connecting lines in DOT format output.
+Can be included multiple times for extra thickness.

 --personid= <id value>

 The id of the person to select for output.
 Used in combination with the iditem option.